joshuacox/reactiondev/README.md

 `make localbuild` to build the reactiondev image locally it

+`make fresh` will clone a fresh copy of reaction into tmp and build from there

 there are also various branches you can test easily with the makefile:

 ```